Pet Food Allergies: Guide to Symptoms & Relief

 Pet food allergies occur when the immune system reacts to specific proteins in the diet, causing chronic itching, digestive upset, and skin inflammation.
 Food allergies account for 10-15% of all pet allergies but are responsible for up to 60% of year-round symptoms.
 This guide covers how to identify, diagnose, and manage food allergies effectively.

 Quick Answer: Pet food allergies are immune system responses to specific dietary proteins — most commonly chicken (15-20%), beef (13-15%), and dairy (10-12%).
 Key symptoms include constant scratching, chronic ear infections, paw licking, and digestive upset that persists year-round.
-The gold standard diagnosis is an 8-12 week strict elimination diet with a novel protein, followed by ingredient reintroduction.
+The diagnostic vets typically rely on diagnosis is an 8-12 week strict elimination diet with a novel protein, followed by ingredient reintroduction.
 Treatment involves avoiding the identified allergen using limited ingredient diets or prescription hydrolyzed protein foods.

 What Are Pet Food Allergies?